immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 **Malicious Insider Attack:** Defense-in-depth through zero-trust architecture (SPIFFE/SPIRE for workload identity), mutual TLS between all services, and behavioral anomaly detection on budget operations.
 Critical financial operations like budget allocations require cryptographic signing with Kafka message authentication, creating an immutable audit trail.
 Lateral movement is constrained through Istio authorization policies enforcing least-privilege service mesh access.

 **Business Model Pivot to Guaranteed Inventory:** Transitioning from auction-based to guaranteed delivery requires strong consistency for impression quotas.
-Rather than replacing our eventual-consistent stack, we extend the existing pre-allocation pattern—PostgreSQL maintains source-of-truth counters while Redis provides fast-path allocation with periodic reconciliation.
-This hybrid approach adds only 10ms to the critical path for guaranteed campaigns while preserving sub-millisecond performance for auction traffic.
-The 12-month evolution path reuses 80% of existing infrastructure (ML pipeline, feature store, Kafka) while adding campaign management and SLA tracking layers.
+Rather than replacing our stack, we extend the existing pre-allocation pattern—CockroachDB maintains source-of-truth impression counters (leveraging the same HLC-based billing ledger) while Redis provides fast-path allocation with periodic reconciliation.
+This hybrid approach adds only 10-15ms to the critical path for guaranteed campaigns while preserving sub-millisecond performance for auction traffic.
+The 12-month evolution path reuses 80% of existing infrastructure (ML pipeline, feature store, Kafka, billing ledger) while adding campaign management and SLA tracking layers.

 These scenarios validate that the architecture is not merely elegant on paper, but battle-hardened for production realities: regional disasters, adversarial threats, and fundamental business transformations.